logicalclocks/hops-docs/docs/developer_guide/guide/cert_materializer.rst

 A similar service is running on the ResourceManager(s) and NodeManager(s) which is called *CertificateLocalizationService*.
-This service extracts the keystore, truststore and the password from RPCs and store them locally for internal consumption.
+This service extracts the keystore, truststore and password from RPCs and stores them locally for internal consumption.

-On the
-ResourceManager, the material is piggybacked by YarnClient when submitting an application in the *ApplicationSubmittionContext*.
+On the ResourceManager, the material is piggybacked by YarnClient when submitting an application in the *ApplicationSubmittionContext*.
 The material can be set explicitly or read them automatically if they exist in the directory set by ``client.materialize.directory`` in